SoundCloud for Developers

 • options (Object):

-• file (Blob): a Blob of the file or the recording (see recorder.getWAV()).
+• file (Blob): A Blob of the file or recording (see recorder.getWAV())

-Returns: A promise that will resolve when the resource has been uploaded.
-It also contains a reference to the original request (see Uploading)
+Returns: A promise that resolves when the upload completes.
+Contains a reference to the original request (see Uploading).

 SC.resolve(url)

-Resolves a SoundCloud URL to a JSON representation of the requested resource
+Resolves a SoundCloud URL to a JSON representation of the resource.

 Parameters:

-• url (String): a URL to a track, playlist or user on SoundCloud.
+• url (String): URL to a track, playlist, or user on SoundCloud

-Returns: A promise that will resolve with a JSON object
+Returns: A promise that resolves with a JSON object

 SC.oEmbed(url, [params])

-Will lookup the embed code for the passed URL (track, set or user) using oEmbed
+Looks up embed code for the passed URL (track, set, or user) using oEmbed.

 Parameters:

-• url (String): a URL to a track, set or user on SoundCloud.
+• url (String): URL to a track, set, or user on SoundCloud

-• params (Object, optional): additional parameters for oEmbed.
-See oEmbed docs.
-In addition to that, it accepts an element property that will replace the HTML element with the widget.
+• params (Object, optional): Additional oEmbed parameters (see oEmbed docs).
+Accepts an element property that replaces the HTML element with the widget.

-Returns: A promise that will resolve with the oEmbed info for the resource
+Returns: A promise that resolves with oEmbed info for the resource

 SC.stream(trackPath, [secretToken])